 - Original Crybaby by Dunlop as your wah

-There’s a few pedals by TC Electronic here and that’s mainly because their pedals focus on flexibility – something that’s really important for beginners.
+There are a few pedals by TC Electronic here and that’s mainly because their pedals focus on flexibility at a decent price – something that’s really important for beginners.

 Important Accessories for Your Pedalboard